gaxmann/astronomicalclock/APK-CHANGELOG.md

 Changelog of the installable Android wrapper for [Astronomical Clock](https://AstronomicalClock.eu/).

 The Android wrapper and the web app use separate versioning.
 The version numbers in this file refer only to the Android wrapper.
-The wrapper includes the PWA web app, while the web app itself has its own version number and is updated independently without requiring a new APK release. _`anv-XX` = android.numeric_version_
+The wrapper includes the PWA web app, while the web app itself has its own version number and is updated independently without requiring a new APK release. _`#xx` = android.numeric_version_

 ---